tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 # The stream-safe format

-Unicode text often contains sequences in which a noncombining code point (e.g. 'A') is followed by one or more combining code points (e.g. some number of umlauts).
-It is valid to have an 'A' followed by 100 million umlauts.
+Unicode text often contains sequences in which a noncombining code point (e.g. "A") is followed by one or more combining code points (e.g. some number of umlauts).
+It is valid to have an "A" followed by 100 million umlauts.
 This is valid but not useful.
 Unicode specifies something called the Stream-Safe Format.
 This format inserts extra code points between combiners to ensure that there are never more than 30 combiners in a row.
 In practice, you should never